bluwy/publint/CONTRIBUTING.md

 ## Testing

-You can run the unit tests with `pnpm test` in the root or `packages/publint` directory.
+You can run the unit tests with `pnpm test` in the root to run all packages' tests.

+NOTE: For `packages/packlist`, it has a test setup that uses `corepack` and `bun` to test certain packing behaviors. `corepack` is installed by default but may not be enabled, its tests will temporarily enable it if not and disable again after its test is done.
+(In rare cases where `corepack` is not properly teared down, you may need to manually run `corepack disable` and `corepack disable npm` if you prefer to not use it).
+You may also optionally install `bun` (>=1.1.42) to run its bun-specific tests (automatically skipped if `bun` is not installed).

 ## Pull requests